Iceberg photo hoax

 THIS SPECTACULAR PICTURE OF A MONSTER ICEBERG has circulated all over the world in emails that claim it is a genuine photograph.

 It allegedly shows an iceberg floating on the ocean and at the same time allows us to see what icebergs look like below the water.

-He says: “I created the image as a way of illustrating the concept of what you get is not necessarily what you see.
+Clevenger says: “I created the image as a way of illustrating the concept of what you get is not necessarily what you see.
 As a professional photographer I knew that I couldn't get an actual shot of an iceberg the way I envisioned it, so I created the final image by compositing several images I had taken.”

 Digital artists can create exceptionally real-looking fake photos quickly in Photoshop and other graphics programs.
 Many of the photos in our website's DinosaurCam section have been shown to be fakes, such as the extinct pteranodon hovering over a South African waterhole, the tourist on the observation deck at the World Trade Center on September 11, 2001, and the huge dinosaur trundling through a jungle village.

-“The only underwater part is the background taken off the coast of California.
-The sky is the last component.
-It took a lot of research on lighting and scale to get the berg to look real.”
+The sky and the water were taken off the coast of southern California.
+The sky was the last component to be added, and he took a massive amount of time researching lighting and scale to get the iceberg to look real.

 © Image copyright Corbis Corporation.
-Used under license.
+Used under

 - Does this photo of a boat-shaped object show Noah's Ark on Mount Ararat?

 - Six myths about Noah's Ark.